 - 2 cups shredded tex mex cheese

-- 3 tbsp honey plus more to serve
+- 3 tablespoon honey plus more to serve

 - 8 slices pickled jalapenos

 - parsley optional

 - Combine shrimp and seasonings in a bowl, stir until fully coated - set aside.

 - Heat oil in a large skillet over medium-high heat.
 Once oil is heated, add in shrimp and cook about 2 minutes per side.
 Do not move the shrimp more than you have to.
 You want them to develop a crust and get slightly browned.
 Set aside.

 - Combine all ingredients for the guacamole and mash until combined.
 You can obviously elevate this with better ingredients or even a store bought guacamole but this recipe is pretty flavourful anyway, you don't need a super flavour dense guacamole for this.
 Let the avocado shine.